 If it’s virility you are looking for, then you will of course request that more mariscos be included in the composition: conch, octopus, snail, and assorted insects, for example.
 If it’s a medicinal effect you require, there is a slew of ingredients for that purpose as well; things with strange names like anamú or timacle – which supposedly cure everything from prostate to ovarian problems.
 Lastly, let us not forget the ever-popular, and oddly named herbs "nail of a cat", or "claw of a parakeet", said to promote pregnancy.

-Mamajuana (Dominican rum drink)
+Mamajuana (Dominican rum drink).

 I don't remember ever being a big mamajuana fan while I lived in the DR, so it’s ironic that I should now be ogling our empty receptacle, where it sits ominously on my kitchen counter, with all its leaves and roots in a strange form of arid petrification.

 - I have to get some rum.
-Apparently, the roots in mamajuana have a seven-year shelf life, so that the bottle may be refilled over and over again.
+Apparently, the roots in mamajuana have a seven-year shelf life, so the bottle may be refilled over and over again.
 In this instance, the rum needn’t be very good - un ron "del malo", like a Carta Dorada, would be ideal.
 In my less than ideal world, I would usually settle for Bacardi or Havana Club, but for the making of mamajuana I insist that the rum at least be Dominican.
 In fact, I’m going to get a bottle of Brugal from an online vendor who ships internationally.
 I think it will be worth the ass-kicking I'll take in duties and GST.

 - I'll need some honey.
 Shouldn't be a problem.
 We have that here.

 - I'll need a "miembro de carey".
 This could prove slightly more problematic, as I don't know where to even begin looking for a sea turtle's "member" and probably won't find one here in all of Canada.
 Oh, you didn't know you were drinking sea turtle's miembro extract in your mamajuana?
-Sorry to be the bearer of bad tidings, but, yes (or so I've been told by enthusiastic vendors, though it would actually be illegal, carey turtles are endangered).
-I bet there's not a single sea turtle's appedange to be had in even the highly multi-ethnic Montreal.
-We won’t kid ourselves into thinking I'm going to find the "miembro de carey", but we may hope there may still be some remnants of it, even if it's just sea turtle penis residue, stuck to the sides of the godforsaken flask.
+Sorry to be the bearer of bad tidings, but, yes (or so I've been told by suspiciously enthusiastic vendors, though it would actually be illegal, carey turtles are endangered).
+I bet there's not a single sea turtle's appendage to be had in even the highly multi-ethnic Montreal.
+We won’t kid ourselves into thinking I'm going to find the "miembro de carey", but we may hope there may still be some remnants of it, even if it's just the residue, stuck to the sides of the godforsaken flask.

 - And perhaps that’s the lure of mamajuana, no matter where you are; the collection of the diverse ingredients, its careful preparation, the time it’s given to